Top 14 Popular Lucky Desserts for Chinese New Year

 5. Chinese Steamed Sponge Cake

-Chinese steamed sponge cake is a very common food for breakfast in the country, but people particularly like to eat it at the Spring Festival for its lucky symbolic meaning.
+Chinese steamed sponge cake, also called Fa Gao or Fortune Cake in Chinese, is a very common food for breakfast in the country, but people particularly like to eat it at the Spring Festival for its lucky symbolic meaning.
 The name of this snack sounds similar to the Chinese expressions for getting richer.
 Eating Chinese steamed sponge cake is believed to have a prosperous next year.